SamBa61/STAT190/README.md

  - DIBA = directly interconnected balancing authority

 # Wildfire
+- write how to read select and read in weather data for desired cities

 # Current Issues
 - determine a specific region to analyze (especially since demand data depends on this)